lwjglgamedev/lwjglbook-bookcontents-leg/chapter07/chapter7.md

      }
 	 [...
 More next ....]
 ```
-The first thing we do is to allocate some memory for the library to return the image data itself (a `ByteBuffer`), and the width and  height.
-Then we need to transform the `CLASSPATH` relative path for the image to an absolute path.

-Then we call to the `stbi_load` method to actually load the image.
-It requires three parameters:
+The first thing we do is to allocate `IntBuffer`s for the library to return the image size and number of channels.
+Then we transform the `CLASSPATH` relative path for the image to an absolute path.
+Finally, we call the `stbi_load` method to actually load the image into a `ByteBuffer`.
+This method requires the following parameters:

 * `filePath`: The absolute path to the file.
 The stb library is native and does not understand anything about `CLASSPATH`.
 So, keep in mind that the resources, for the stb library, may be in the `CLASSPATH` but cannot be embeded into a JAR file.
 * `width`:  Image width.
 This will be populated with the image width.